atlasisles/adventure-kt/README.md

 ## 🛫 Performance

 From my small amount of testing comparing the same components to adventure, they seem to have similar performance.
-You can test this for yourself in the test folder, running both `ComponentKtTest` and `OriginalComponentTest`, but it's worth it to no longer be stuck in .append hell.
+You can test this for yourself in the test folder, running both `ComponentKtTest` and `OriginalComponentTest`, but I think it's worth it for the developer experience.